SocksTheWolf/SkyScheduler/README.md

 - **Hourly Time Slots**: Time selection is limited to hourly intervals to optimize worker execution and reduce unnecessary runs
 - **Free Cloudflare Workers Deployment**: Utilize the free tier for hosting your scheduler
 - **Simple and Lightweight**: Minimal setup and easy to use
+- **Supports media posts**: Automatically handles content tagging and formating your media so that it looks the best on BSky.
+Image transforms via Cloudflare Images.
+- **Handles threading**: Post is over the 300 character limit?
+The system will autothread your posts for you
+- **Automatic reposting**: Schedule how many times you want your post to be retweeted on the network.
+Get more visibility and engagement without having to do more work.

 ## Getting Started